 - Put the cooking oil of your choice into your wok or pan.
 Get the pan hot and steaming.

 - Crack the eggs into a medium-sized bowl.
-Add fish sauce and pepper to your liking*.
+Add fish sauce, dark soy sauce, and pepper to your liking*.

 - Wisk, wisk, wisk until you see bubbles start to form in the egg mixture.

-- Add the rest of your ingredients and wisk again until combined.
+- Add the rest of your ingredients of choice, and wisk again until combined.